OpenStruct/goeasycli/README.md

 <summary>config.go</summary>

-> It initializes the configuration settings, loads the environment variables, and sets the default values for the configuration settings.
+It initializes the configuration settings, loads the environment variables, and sets the default values for the configuration settings.

->
-> You can add more configuration settings to this file as needed.
+You can add more configuration settings to this file as needed.

 </details>

 ### controllers

 The `controllers` folder contains the controller files for the project.
-The controller files handle the business logic for the project.
+The controller files handle the project's business logic.

 <details>

 <summary>health.go</summary>

-> It contains the health check controller, which returns the status of the application.
+It contains the health check controller, which returns the status of the application.

 </details>